Ceropegia linearis subsp. woodii f. variegata

 Ceropegia linearis subsp. woodii f. variegata, Ceropegia woodii f. variegata, Ceropegia woodii 'Variegata'

 Ceropegia linearis subsp. woodii f. variegata, also known as Ceropegia woodii f. variegata, is a trailing succulent with slender stems and pale or deep green leaves with creamy-white margins.
 It grows up to 4 inches (10 cm) tall and spreads up to 13.1 feet (4 m).
-Leaves are heart-shaped, up to 0.8 inches (2 cm) long and about the same in width.
+Leaves are heart-shaped, up to 0.8 inches (2 cm) long, and about the same width.
 The flowers are up to 0.8 inches (2 cm) long, usually appear in late summer to early fall, and last up to 6 weeks.

 USDA hardiness zones 11a to 11b: from 40 °F (+4.4 °C) to 50 °F (+10 °C).